|Account Type||Account Level|

 - The Google IdP Information page appears.
 Make note of the following URLs, as you will supply them when you configure SAML in Sumo:

 - In Basic Information for your Custom App page, enter the following:

 - Application Name.
 Enter Sumo Logic.

 - Description.
 Sumo Logic is the industry's leading, secure cloud-based log monitoring, management and analytics service that leverages big data for real-time IT insights.

 - In the Sumo web app, go to Administration > Security > SAML.

-- Click the plus (+) icon to create a new configuration.
+- Click + Add Configuration to create a new configuration.